 Just a railway station?
 Or a Lodge Motel?
 You would never believe what actually lies beneath!

-On Tuesday 4 February 1913, more than 4000 residents of the Manning River turned up to witness the first two trains arrive at Taree Railway Station.
+On Tuesday 4 February 1913, more than 4000 residents of the Manning River turned up to witness the first three trains arrive at Taree Railway Station.
 The first train arrived at 1:50 pm with about 1000 paying passengers on board.
 The second train with almost as many passengers was delayed by an hour.
 Then at 5 pm the official ministerial party arrived and performed the ceremony of cutting the ribbon.
 Taree had never had such a crowd assembled before.1

 It was important for Taree to have a railway because until then produce was transported to Sydney markets by sea.
 Sea transport was seen as an unreliable and risky option with sometimes loss of produce or worse, loss of life.2